This is a 13-day, 467 mile, 752 kilometer,

-After turning left off the highway, we mistakenly ride
+After turning left off the highway, we mistakenly

-saddlebags) to wiggle her bike through the
+her panniers (bicycle saddlebags) to wiggle her bike through the

 opening.
 We would have been on the correct road if we had bypassed

 it.
 But then, we would not have the memory or the picture.

-This is the Marktplatz (market square or
+This is the Marktplatz (market square

-History above).
+town (see History above).
 Wismar’s town square or Marktplatz

 is a great example of the buildings built by wealthy merchants of

 the Hanseatic League.
 The city was actually part of Sweden between

 Napoleon in Germany).
 In 1803, Sweden ceded Wismar to the Duke of

 Mecklenburg whose holdings were made a part of Germany in 1903.